isomerpages/nlb-curiocity/_events/Curiocity: Hawkerscapes/Introduction.md

 </table>
 <p>&lt;embed content videos&gt;</p>
 <h4><strong>Solve the Curiocity Quiz</strong></h4>
-<p>Want more?
-Challenge yourself with the Curiocity quiz to understand local
+<p>Craving more?
+Take the Curiocity quiz to test your knowledge, explore
-history, test your knowledge and gain insights about Singapore’s flavours and places.
-Fun, rewarding and educational, these quizzes offer the chance to redeem a token while deepening your appreciation of Singapore’s unique heritage.</p>
+local history, and uncover insights about Singapore’s flavours and places.
+Fun and educational, this quiz gives you the chance to redeem a token while enhancing your appreciation for Singapore’s rich heritage!</p>
 <p></p>
 <p><strong><u>Play, Learn &amp; Redeem a Treat!</u></strong>
 </p>